as low as

 The Housing Company

-Idaho Housing introduced housingidaho.com, a free, bilingual rental listing and locator service, with the support of rental housing advocates across Idaho.
-Idaho Housing launched the Home Partnership Foundation, Inc., the state’s only charitable 501(c)3 housing organization that works to help people build a strong foundation for their lives through stable, safe, and affordable housing.
+IHFA introduced housingidaho.com, a free, bilingual rental listing and locator service, with the support of rental housing advocates across Idaho.
+IHFA launched the Home Partnership Foundation, Inc., the state’s only charitable 501(c)(3) housing organization that works to help people build a strong foundation for their lives through stable, safe, and affordable housing.

-Idaho Housing launched its Workforce Housing Toolkit to address the needs of Idaho communities seeking adequate housing for its workforce; and the Home Equity Partnership Fund, a local community investment pool that partners with homebuyers to provide affordable workforce housing.
+To address the needs of Idaho communities seeking adequate housing for its workforce, IHFA launched the Workforce Housing Toolkit and the Home Equity Partnership Fund, a local community investment pool that partners with homebuyers to provide affordable workforce housing.

-Idaho Housing launched IdaMortgage.com, an online resource and referral system for potential homebuyers seeking information on obtaining a mortgage.
-The Association issued its first GARVEE bond, which helped the Idaho Transportation Department fund projects across the state.
-IHFA also opened its lending program to mortgage brokers statewide, making its loan products more accessible to Idahoans.
+IHFA launched IdaMortgage.com, an online resource and referral system for potential homebuyers seeking information on obtaining a mortgage, and opened its lending programs to mortgage brokers statewide.
+We issued our first GARVEE bond, which helped the Idaho Transportation Department fund highway projects across the state.
+IHFA also hosted the 2006 Idaho Conference on Housing, bringing housing stakeholders and government officials to Boise to discuss current housing issues.

-Increased sales price limits statewide from $110,000 to $135,000 for newly constructed homes.
-Announced a record-low interest rate of 5.83% for first-time and existing home buyers.
-Developed the first 2000 Regional Profile Report—an overview of the Association’s work in each of our six regions.
-Worked successfully for passage of federal legislation that raises the private activity volume caps in each state by 50% over a two-year period.
+Increased sales price limits from $110,000 to $135,000 for newly constructed homes.
+Announced a record-low interest rate of 5.95%.
+Worked to successfully pass federal legislation that raises private activity volume caps by 50% over a two-year period.

 Finally Home!® home buyer education is introduced statewide for first-time home buyers.
 Idaho Housing becomes Idaho’s Participating Administrative Entity (PAE) for the state’s preservation of affordable housing stock.
 All four Idaho congressional delegates sign on to a bill to increase capacity for federal housing bond and Housing Tax Credit authority—both key resources in providing affordable housing.

-Idaho Housing’s first Web site is launched.
-A new residential lending record—3,204 affordable home loans—is set through the Single-Family Loan Program.
-Governor Batt’s Affordable Housing Advisory Task Force is headed up by the Association.
-Idaho Housing implements four of the 17 recommendations in three months.
+IHFA's first Web site is launched.
+A new residential lending record - 3,204 affordable home loans - is set through the Single-Family Loan Program.
+Governor Batt's Affordable Housing Advisory Task Force is headed up by the Association.
+IHFA implements four of the 17 recommendations in three months.

-Idaho Housing celebrates 25 years of serving Idaho’s housing needs and hosts a record attendance at the Idaho Governor’s Conference on Housing.
-H.B.
-131 authorizes Idaho Housing as the state’s issuer of non-housing tax-exempt bonds to finance capital improvements for eligible nonprofits.
+IHFA celebrates 25 years of serving Idaho's housing needs and hosts a record attendance Idaho Governor's Conference on Housing.
+HB 131 authorizes IHFA as the state's issuer of non-housing tax-exempt bonds to finance capital improvements for eligible nonprofits.

-SB 1296 removes State Sales Tax backing from future IHA bond issues, changes IHA’s name to Idaho Housing and Finance Association (IHFA) and adopts public disclosure policy.
-Idaho Housing makes its 30,000 home loan to a Nampa, Idaho family.
+SB 1296 removes State Sales Tax backing from future IHA bond issues, changes IHA's name to Idaho Housing and Finance Association (IHFA), and adopts public disclosure policy.

 IHA issues first Single-Family Mortgage bonds without sales tax backing.
 IHA issues a record $172.9 million in mortgage financing to help 2,647 Idahoans into home ownership.